Join the Discord. Talk about Game Dev. Talk about Gaming.

 You can also place an embed widget on your website that leads people straight to your game.
 Be prepared that by and large you will have to find ways to drive traffic to your website – you probably won’t get a lot from itch’s own search engine.

-If you’re an Indie Developer looking for ways to distribute your games, itch.io is well worth looking at.
+Still, if you’re an Indie Developer looking for alternative ways to distribute your games, itch.io is well worth looking at.